DataDog/dd-apm-test-agent/README.md

 ### Prerequisites

-You will need Python 3.8 or above and `riot`.
-It is recommended to create a virtualenv:
+You will need Python 3.8 or above and [`riot`](https://github.com/Datadog/riot).
+It is recommended to create and work out of a virtualenv:

     virtualenv --python=3.8 .venv
     source .venv/bin/activate